-- This question has a great scope of driving critical thinking in it so make sure you do not leave any stone unturned.
+- This question has a great scope of driving critical thinking, so make sure you do not leave any stone unturned.

-- How did tabloid accounts of Kennedy's assassination differ, as well as how trustworthy were they?
+- How did tabloid accounts of Kennedy's assassination differ, and how trustworthy were they?

 - How did the British and Argentine media portray the Falklands/Malvinas War differently?